 }

-Listing 7-1: The network module and the client module aredefined side-by-side in src/lib.rs.
+Listing 7-1: The network module and the client module defined side by side in src/lib.rs

 Now we have a network::connect function and a client::connect function.
-These can have completely different functionality, and the function names do not conflict with each other since they’re in different modules.
+These can have completely different functionality, and the function names do not conflict with each other because they’re in different modules.

-While in this case, we’re building a library, there's nothing special about src/lib.rs.
-We could also make use of submodules in src/main.rs as well.
-In fact, we can also put modules inside of modules.
-This can be useful as your modules grow to keep related functionality organized together and separate functionality apart.
+In this case, because we’re building a library, the file that serves as the entry point for building our library is src/lib.rs.
+However, in respect to creating modules, there’s nothing special about src/lib.rs.
+We could also create modules in src/main.rs for a binary crate in the same way as we’re creating modules in src/lib.rs for the library crate.
+In fact, we can put modules inside of modules, which can be useful as your modules grow to keep related functionality organized together and separate functionality apart.
 The choice of how you organize your code depends on how you think about the relationship between the parts of your code.
-For instance, the client code and its connect function might make more sense to users of our library if it was inside the network namespace instead, like in Listing 7-2:
+For instance, the client code and its connect function might make more sense to users of our library if they were inside the network namespace instead, as in Listing 7-2:

 Filename: src/lib.rs